microsoft/WebTemplateStudio/src/extension/README.md

 # Web Template Studio (Preview)

 Web Template Studio (_WebTS_) is a Visual Studio Code Extension that accelerates the creation of new web applications using a wizard-based experience.
-WebTS enables developers to generate boilerplate code for a web application by choosing between different front-end frameworks, back-end frameworks, pages and cloud services.
+WebTS enables developers to generate boilerplate code for a web app by choosing between different front-end frameworks, back-end frameworks, pages and cloud services.
 The resulting web application is well-formed, readable code that incorporates cloud services on Azure while implementing proven patterns and best practices.
 Sprinkled throughout the generated code we have links to